On this page you will be able see all the grants that are awarded by the Strategic Legal Fund for Vulnerable Young Migrants from December 2012.

 Materials produced by grantees, which might be helpful to other advocates for migrants' rights are available from the SLF archive, hosted by Coram Children's Legal Centre.

-A grant was awarded for a six month project to undertake pre-litigation research on the impact from the forthcoming Immigration Act in Scotland.
-It is understood that the Bill will have a negative impact on entitlements to support and assistance for separated children, migrant care leavers and asylum seeking families whose initial claim for asylum has been refused.
+A grant was awarded for a six month project to undertake pre-litigation research on the impact of the Immigration Act 2016 on Scotland.
+It is understood that some of the Act's provisions will have a negative impact on entitlements to support and assistance for separated children, migrant care leavers and asylum seeking families whose initial claim for asylum has been refused.
 These provisions have been scrutinised in terms of the impact on England but, as yet, no such scrutiny has been carried out on the impacts for Scotland.

-Furthermore, the LSA are concerned that there may be legislative consent issues as the Bill's powers will impact on other areas of law such as housing and social care, both of which are devolved matters in Scotland.
-The research will aim to address these information gaps and may also enable legal challenges to mitigate the negative impacts the Bill will have vulnerable on young migrants.
+Furthermore, the LSA are concerned that there may be legislative consent issues as the Act's powers will impact on other areas of law such as housing and social care, both of which are devolved matters in Scotland.
+The research will aim to address these information gaps and may also enable legal challenges to mitigate the negative impacts the Act will have on vulnerable young migrants.